sergeinack3/PowerEduc/lib/jquery/readme_powereduc.txt

 Note: jQuery.trim() function and :first pseudo-class are deprecated.
-We use String.prototype.trim() and .first() in Moodle code instead.
+We use String.prototype.trim() and .first() in PowerEduc code instead.
 Please note that in third party libraries there are still usages of jQuery.trim for example xhprof and jQuery UI.